 Moray is located between Scotland’s oil capital Aberdeen and the Highlands’ capital city, Inverness, with easy access to rail, road and international airport links.
-Inverness Airport is only 35 minutes from Elgin, the Commercial and Administrative Capital of Moray whilst Aberdeen Airport is no more than a 90 minute drive.
+Inverness Airport is only 35 minutes from Elgin, the Commercial and Administrative Capital of Moray, while Aberdeen Airport is no more than a 90-minute drive.

 Food and drink made in Moray is exported across the world.
 Industry leaders such as Associated Seafoods, the Baxters Food Group and Walkers shortbread are located in Moray as well as over half the distilleries in Scotland including many world-famous brands such as Macallan, Benromach, Cardhu and The Glenlivet.
 Indeed, it is estimated that over thirty million litres of whisky travel south down the A95 every year, making Moray an undeniable major contributor to Scotland’s food exports and the UK’s tax revenues.